Reg.MBACP psychotherapist working in London and Edinburgh.

 *Update during Covid-19: There are still ways to begin counselling during what might feel like a stressful and isolated time.
-I am still working, offering video and telephone sessions.
+I am still working, offering video, telephone and walking outside sessions.
 Many people experience loneliness with isolation, others may experience relationship difficulties while they try to adjust to living with others in such close proximity.
 It can feel like life is on pause but life issues will still continue.
 Please do get in touch if you would like to discuss how to start counselling during this period.

 In a safe and confidential setting, I offer:

 - Warm, open and non-judgmental support based on your specific needs - I won't be trying to fit you into a particular theoretical box.